 Flat Twists

-The flat-twists is a protective hairstyle known for minimizing hair manipulation.
+Flat twists are a protective hairstyle known for minimizing hair manipulation.
 This hairstyle involves parting your hair into cornrowed portions and twisting it to the scalp.
-Then, you can separate out them to your desired style.
+Then, you can separate them out to your desired style.

 It starts with two intertwined hair strands on top of each other, forming a rope-like pattern.
-The great thing is that you can flat-twist your natural hair or with braids.
+The great thing is that you can flat-twist just your natural hair or add braiding hair for extensions.

 Pros and Cons